-You can start to take steps to help achieve One Planet Living today.
-We can support you to do so, and will shine a light on leadership
+You can take steps to help achieve One Planet Living today, and we can support you to do so

 If you're one of the few people that somehow missed our London Climate Action Week webinar last week, then you're in luck - you can view it below in all its zoomy glory, whenever you want.
 We reckon it goes well with morning coffee, but if you're inspired enough by zero-carbon buildings to work it into a candlelit dinner scenario, then who are we to judge?